 The collections held in trust by the Utah Department of Heritage & Arts (DHA) are a treasure trove of manuscripts, rare books, historical artifacts, photographs, paintings, sculpture, and folk art.
 Each object offers insights into understanding and celebrating Utah’s people, places, and cultures.

-Yet, they are stored in an enviromnent that faces daily threats because of inadequate environmental controls, deteriorated building systems, and destructive natural processes.
+Yet, they have been stored in an environment that faces daily threats because of inadequate environmental controls, deteriorated building systems, and destructive natural processes.

 What’s more, Utah is one of just two states that lack a comprehensive state history or heritage collections management facility in which to preserve, curate and share our state treasures.

 The Utah State Legislature has appropriated funds to begin the planning and programming for a new museum all about Utah.
 The museum will be located on the Utah State Capitol campus and will include space to protect, care for, and share Utah’s vast collection of artifacts and art.